Kethers/CSAPP_Course/Labs/8_MallocLab/README.md

 ## Note

-My segregate free list implementation use ***payload size*** instead of block size as different size classes.
+1. My segregate free list implementation use ***payload size*** instead of block size as different size classes.
+2. The lab tutorial and handout are designed at the beginning of 2000s.
+From the makefile we know that it is compiled with `-m32` option so it’s a 32-bit program.
+Consequently, best practice is to use the `SIZE_T_SIZE` macro to align the header and footer.